Shaikh-areeb/Insurance-Claim-Prediction/README.md

 Selected Random Forest as the best model based on its consistent performance across training and test datasets.

 **Evaluation Metrics:**

-Used classification reports to evaluate model performance, focusing on:

-- Precision
-- Recall
-- F1-Score
-- Overall Accuracy

 # Key Results On OverSampled Data